-Should you need assistance in the interpretation of a policy, please consult your Department Head or the Town Manager.
+Should you an employee need assistance in the interpretation of a policy, please they should consult your with their Department Head or the Town Manager.
 In any event, good judgment, knowledge of and adherence to the policies and practices, and cooperation are an employee's professional responsibility.

 Employment with the Town offers many opportunities and benefits; however, the Town and its management make no commitment for employment of any specific duration.
 Your employment with the Town is "at-will."
-As an employee of the Town you have no contractual, property, or other legal rights in any term, condition, or aspect of the employment relationship, including but not limited to, termination.
-Just as you are free to resign at any time, the Town retains the right to conclude your employment at any time as it has set forth in this manual.
+As an employees of the Town you have no contractual, property, or other legal rights in any term, condition, or aspect of the employment relationship, including but not limited to, termination.
+Just as you are the employee is free to resign at any time, the Town retains the right to conclude your terminate employment at any time as it has set forth in this manual.

-The Town Board retains the right and may change the policies and procedures set forth in this manual from time to time and at any time, for any reason or no reason.
+The Town Board retains the right and may change the policies and procedures set forth in this manual from time to time and at any time, and for any reason.
 Further, it retains the right to make changes on a case-by-case basis in keeping with the circumstances and with sound business practices.
 The Town Manager, as necessary, shall recommend changes.
 All changes adopted by the Town Board shall become effective on the date of adoption or such date as the Town Board designates.